RoelofSetsFire/data-processing-1/30 Homework/30 Scraping/20 Homework.md

 you complete the implementation of the functions `extract_tvseries(dom)` and `save_csv(f, tvseries)`.

-4. To help you validate your script we provide both an example output CSV file [output.csv] and a test script [test-tvscraper.py].
-To use the latter you must first run the `tvscraper.py` script (with the command `python tvscraper.py`).
+4. To help you validate your script we provide an example output CSV file [output.csv].
+You should run the `tvscraper.py` script with the command `python tvscraper.py`.
 This will copy the IMDB webpage to the local directory and save a CSV file.
-After you get these files run `test-tvscraper.py` from the same directory.
-If your implementation of the missing functions is correct, you will see no ERROR of FAIL messages.

 5. When you hand this exercise in be sure to submit: your `tvscraper.py`, `tvseries.html` and `tvseries.csv`.
 This will allow us to verify that your